Postpartum Essentials: What You Really Need for Mom and Baby - Baby Chick

 Close-up image of a round, beige keychain holder with a looped fabric strap and a metal clip.
 The fabric strap has a square metallic logo, likely indicating the brand.
 This minimalistic and modern design could be a thoughtful addition to your postpartum essentials.

-22. Co-sleeper
+22. Co-Sleeper

 A woven wicker baby Moses basket is shown with two handles.
 Above the basket, a white fitted mattress pad and pillow are displayed.
 The basket's natural material and open weave design are visible, making it an ideal addition to your postpartum essentials for a comfortable recovery.